justinamiller/DotNet-Coding-Guidelines/README.md

        var firstName = requestDto.FirstName;
 }
 ```
-This is so that our code are consistent with the Microsoft .NET Framework.
+This is so that our code is consistent with the Microsoft .NET Framework.

 ### Tip #24
-👍 Do use meaningful and self-explanatory names for classes, methods and properties:
+👍 Do use meaningful and self-explanatory names for classes, methods, and properties:
 ```
 int daysUntilProgramExpiry;